 GDPR and Google – The Future

-This, of course, has implications of search traffic.
+This, of course, has implications for search traffic.

 Google also looks for Privacy pages and Terms of Service pages on a website as a sign that the site is serious and has value.